raspberrypilearning/blender-tree-of-cubes/en/step_6.md

 + Once again, click somewhere else in the 3D view and add another cube.

-So now there are three cubes in the 3D view.
-You can use the blue, green and red handles again to move the cubes on top of the tree trunk, to make it look a bit like a tree.
+Now there are three cubes in the 3D view.
+You can use the blue, green, and red handles again to move the cubes to the top of the tree trunk to make it look like a tree.

 + From the menu below the 3D view, select the arrow ends so that you can move the cubes.

 ![Handles](images/blender-handles-menu-1.png)

-+ Move the cubes on top of the tree trunk to make it look like a tree.
++ Move the cubes on top of the tree trunk in a tree-like arrangement.
 For example:

 ![Blender tree](images/blender-tree-1.png)